AlishaShaikh20/ML-Projects/Logistic_Regression/README.md

-# Logistic Regression - Employee Turnover Prediction
+Logistic Regression — Employee Turnover Prediction

-## 📌 Project Overview
+Overview

-This project predicts employee turnover using Logistic Regression.
+Predicts employee turnover (whether an employee is likely to leave) using Logistic Regression.

-## 📊 Dataset Features
+Dataset Features

-- Age
+Age
-- Salary
+Salary
-- Experience
+Experience
-- Job Satisfaction
+Job Satisfaction
-- Performance Rating
+Performance Rating

+(Dataset and problem statement were provided as part of the Apna College AI/ML course and are not included in this repo, since that material belongs to the course.
+See the notebook for how the data was structured and used.)

-## ⚙️ Steps Followed
+Steps

-1. Data preprocessing
+Data preprocessing
-2. Train-test split
+Train-test split
-3. Logistic Regression model
+Logistic Regression model
-4. L1 and L2 regularization
+L1 and L2 regularization comparison
-5. Model evaluation
+Model evaluation

-## 📈 Results
+Results
-- Baseline Accuracy: ~85.9%
+Baseline Accuracy: ~85.9%
-- Lasso Accuracy: ~87.0%
+Lasso (L1) Accuracy: ~87.0%

-## 🧠 Key Learnings
+Key Learnings
-- Logistic Regression working
+How Logistic Regression works under the hood
-- Effect of L1 vs L2 regularization
-- Importance of C parameter
+Effect of L1 vs. L2 regularization on model performance Importance of the C regularization parameter
-- Model evaluation using classification report
+Model evaluation using a classification report

-## 🎓 Note
-This project was completed as part of the Apna College Machine Learning course.